JPTS2/SAD2XS/tests/writer/pipeline/README.md

   single-element line, calls `write_lattice` and `write_optics`, asserts the output file is created, and calls it via `env.call()` to confirm it is syntactically valid and loadable.
 Bend (h≠0) and corrector (h=0, k0 set) are tested as distinct writer paths.
-All 17 tests expected to pass.
+The `xt.SecondOrderTaylorMap` case is a known
+  failure: the class is not in the shipping xtrack release yet.

 - `test_lattice_writer.py` — `write_lattice` entry point:
   - File creation, correct filename, `output_header` written to file,